State of New Jersey Common Pension Fund D Purchases 3,256 Shares of Cognizant Technology Solutions Co. (NASDAQ:CTSH)

-State of New Jersey Common Pension Fund D grew its position in shares of Cognizant Technology Solutions Co.
-(NASDAQ:CTSH – Get Rating) by 1.1% during the 4th quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 300,080 shares of the information technology service provider’s stock after buying an additional 3,256 shares during the quarter.
-State of New Jersey Common Pension Fund D owned 0.06% of Cognizant Technology Solutions worth $17,162,000 as of its most recent filing with the Securities & Exchange Commission.
+State of New Jersey Common Pension Fund D lifted its stake in shares of Cognizant Technology Solutions Co.
+(NASDAQ:CTSH – Get Rating) by 1.1% in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 300,080 shares of the information technology service provider’s stock after purchasing an additional 3,256 shares during the period.
+State of New Jersey Common Pension Fund D owned 0.06% of Cognizant Technology Solutions worth $17,162,000 at the end of the most recent quarter.

-Several other hedge funds have also recently modified their holdings of the company.
-Neo Ivy Capital Management increased its stake in shares of Cognizant Technology Solutions by 75.6% during the 3rd quarter.
-Neo Ivy Capital Management now owns 504 shares of the information technology service provider’s stock worth $29,000 after purchasing an additional 217 shares during the last quarter.
-Itau Unibanco Holding S.A. purchased a new stake in shares of Cognizant Technology Solutions during the 3rd quarter worth approximately $83,000.
-Donoghue Forlines LLC purchased a new stake in shares of Cognizant Technology Solutions during the 3rd quarter worth approximately $424,000.
-Mutual Advisors LLC purchased a new stake in shares of Cognizant Technology Solutions during the 3rd quarter worth approximately $725,000.
-Finally, CIBC Asset Management Inc increased its stake in shares of Cognizant Technology Solutions by 6.9% during the 3rd quarter.
-CIBC Asset Management Inc now owns 133,272 shares of the information technology service provider’s stock worth $7,655,000 after purchasing an additional 8,627 shares during the last quarter.
-Institutional investors own 90.12% of the company’s stock.
+Several other large investors also recently modified their holdings of the stock.
+Zions Bancorporation N.A. increased its stake in shares of Cognizant Technology Solutions by 29.9% during the 1st quarter.
+Zions Bancorporation N.A. now owns 651 shares of the information technology service provider’s stock worth $58,000 after purchasing an additional 150 shares during the last quarter.
+Optas LLC increased its stake in shares of Cognizant Technology Solutions by 1.7% during the 3rd quarter.
+Optas LLC now owns 10,723 shares of the information technology service provider’s stock worth $617,000 after purchasing an additional 175 shares during the last quarter.
+Tevis Investment Management increased its stake in shares of Cognizant Technology Solutions by 2.1% during the 4th quarter.
+Tevis Investment Management now owns 8,846 shares of the information technology service provider’s stock worth $506,000 after purchasing an additional 184 shares during the last quarter.
+Penserra Capital Management LLC increased its stake in shares of Cognizant Technology Solutions by 8.0% during the 1st quarter.
+Penserra Capital Management LLC now owns 2,541 shares of the information technology service provider’s stock worth $227,000 after purchasing an additional 189 shares during the last quarter.
+Finally, Evergreen Capital Management LLC increased its stake in shares of Cognizant Technology Solutions by 3.6% during the 1st quarter.
+Evergreen Capital Management LLC now owns 5,460 shares of the information technology service provider’s stock worth $490,000 after purchasing an additional 191 shares during the last quarter.
+Hedge funds and other institutional investors own 90.12% of the company’s stock.

 Cognizant Technology Solutions Stock Performance